 Some information contained within the website has been obtained by outside sources.
-Although every effort has been made to ensure accuracy, currency and reliability of content, the Nova Scotia Department of Economic and Rural Development and Tourism accepts no responsibility for any errors or omissions, whether caused by data entry, programming error, computer malfunction or any other possible circumstance that may result in misinformation or malfunction.
+Although every effort has been made to ensure accuracy, currency and reliability of content, Tourism Nova Scotia accepts no responsibility for any errors or omissions, whether caused by data entry, programming error, computer malfunction or any other possible circumstance that may result in misinformation or malfunction.

 Any links to other websites are suggested as sources of more information about tourism in Nova Scotia.
-The Nova Scotia Department of Economic and Rural Development and Tourism is not an agent for, and does not recommend or endorse for any purpose, any person, or product referred to in any of these linked websites.
+Tourism Nova Scotia is not an agent for, and does not recommend or endorse for any purpose, any person, or product referred to in any of these linked websites.

 What it means

 On our websites, we collect personal information about you only when you explicitly provide it.
 Examples of that collection would be when you renew your vehicle registration, apply for a marriage certificate online, or request tourist information to be mailed to you.
 We protect the personal information given to us when you fill out a form.
 We have implemented a variety of security measures to ensure that your personal information is not lost, misused, altered, or unintentionally destroyed.

 By "personal information" we mean any information about you as an identifiable individual including your name, an identifying number such as your driver's licence number, your birth date, your email address, or your credit card information.
 (For other examples, see: Freedom of Information and Protection of Privacy Act, section 3(1) (i))

 What we don't do